stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 - Reserve account V
 - Signers added to V for R
 - Claimable balances created at close

+In the rare event that a network upgrade results in base reserve increasing, but participant R does not increase the funds in reserve account V to sufficiently cover the reserve cost, participant I may choose to deposit the amount of native asset necessary into reserve account V themselves, at some written-off cost to themselves.

 ## Security Concerns